André WŁODARCZYK

 wlodarczyk.andre@gmail.com

 André Włodarczyk (Ph.
 D. and Habilitation), formerly, researcher and senior researcher at the French National Centre for Scientific Research - CNRS (1979-1992), full professor of Japanese Linguistics at Stendhal University - Grenoble 3 (1992-2000) and Japanese Linguistics and Natural Language Processing at Charles de Gaulle University - Lille 3 (2000-2010).
+His research as academic was affiliated to Paris Sorbonne University (1) Institute for Applied Social and Human Sciences - ISHA and (2) Centre for Theoretical and Applied Linguistics - CELTA)

 Invited lectures at the research and academic institutions in JAPAN: Fukuoka (Kyushu Technology Univ.), Nara (Advanced Technology Univ.), Tokyo (Waseda Univ. and Sophia Univ.), Tsukuba (Tsukuba Univ.), Sapporo (Hokkaido Univ.), in FRANCE: (CNRS, Sorbonne Univ. and Grenoble Univ.), in GERMANY: Stuttgart Technology Univ. and Dortmund Univ., in POLAND: Warsaw Univ., Polish Academy of Sciences - Warsaw & Cracow, Polish-Japanese Computer Science Univ. and Jagiellonski Univ., in RUSSIA: Russian Academy of Sciences - Moscow, and in USA: Princeton Univ. and State Univ. of New York at Albany.